 Kale is a super veggie containing many essential vitamins and minerals such as vitamins A, C, K, and B6.
 In addition, kale also contains potassium, copper, and manganese.
 It is also really low on carbs, as one cup of kale contains 33 calories.
-Whether served cooked or raw, its high nutrient content makes it an important cruciferous vegetable for immunity, improving energy levels, and fitness.
+Whether served cooked or raw, its high nutrient content makes it an essential cruciferous vegetable for immunity, improving energy levels, and fitness.

 6. Bok Choy

 Bok Choy is an interesting cruciferous vegetable comprising 74mg of calcium and around 1g of protein.
-Its vitamin content includes vitamin C, K, and A, folate, zinc, phosphorous, and magnesium.
+Its vitamin content includes vitamin C, K, A, folate, zinc, phosphorous, and magnesium.
 As a result, Bok choy helps strengthen the bones, naturally reduces high blood pressure, and improves heart health.

-If you want to work on your energy levels and physical well-being, radishes are definitely a worthy cruciferous vegetable to include in your diet.
+If you want to work on your energy levels and physical well-being, radishes are a worthy cruciferous vegetable to include in your diet.
 While it may not be as high in vitamins as broccoli or cauliflower, it offers calcium, phosphorous, and antioxidants to support cardiovascular health.